Back to overview

 Specifically: If your store isn’t “agent-readable”—that is, if it doesn’t offer structured product data or open interfaces—it will become increasingly difficult to be included in agent-supported purchasing processes.
 Not because the customer doesn’t like you, but because the agent can’t find you.

-What’s more, LLMs are currently having the greatest impact on the discovery phase.
+In addition, AI assistants and LLM-based applications are playing an increasingly important role in the discovery and preselection phases.
 They help understand user intent and direct users to the right retailers.
-That’s exactly why clean product data, clear categorization, and technical accessibility are so important.
+This is precisely why clean product data, clear categorization, and technical accessibility are so important.
 The actual moment of purchase and everything that builds trust—from checkout and loyalty to identity and risk management—remains closely tied to the retailer.

 Areas of Focus for Commodity Shops: